AlexChiquito/SAP-Maintenance-order-adaptor/QUICK_START.md

 ./setup.sh
 ```

-That's it!
 The SAP Adaptor will be running on `http://localhost:8080`

 ## 🔧 Configuration